 Experiencing significant distress/unwanted symptoms related to your experiences?
 Prior issues flaring up in the aftermath?
 Barely hanging on?
 S.E.E. and traditional clinical psychotherapy converge here in intensive integrative therapy for pre-existing trauma/unresolved conflicts, fears, worries, and/or attachment issues— to help foster maximum STE integration and improve optimal overall psycho-social functioning.
 For in-person clients only.

 *N.O.S.C.
 EXPLORE (“Psi-Co-Therapy”):

 (*Non-Ordinary States of Consciousness)

 “When higher intelligence speaks, wisdom listens.”
 Receiving information/messages?
 Hearing (non-punitive/persecutorial) voices?
 Experiencing visions?… Got psi?
 N.O.S.C.
 EXPLORE (“Psi-Co-Therapy”) is where parapsychological principles, transpersonal thinking, burgeoning psychic potential, and consciousness exploration meet in a relational therapeutic context.
-After thorough assessment, and where desire and potential (mediumistic faculty) is apparent and stability/suitability/readiness is determined, participant-observer “sitting”/holding space is offered for organic practice and development of trance/mediumistic communication/channeling (or other similar psychical modes)– within the safety of a protected, clinically-supervised, open-minded/hearted space.
+After thorough assessment, and where mediumistic faculty and stability and readiness is apparent, participant-observer “sitting”/holding space is offered for organic practice and development of trance/mediumistic communication/channeling (or other similar psychical modes)– within the safety of a protective, clinically-supervised, open-minded & hearted space.
 Process can be aided by guided imagery/visualization, progressive relaxation, etc as needed.
 With follow up debriefing/processing and integration.
 Not a “how-to” as much as “set the stage, declare intention, see what happens.”
 For in person clients only.